 The productivity question

 I cannot give you precise numbers.
-I haven't done the controlled experiment, and the experience is too noisy for an honest single-number summary.
+I haven't run the controlled experiment, and the experience is too noisy to reduce to a single number.
 What I can say is that the projects I'm willing to attempt have changed.
-I'm building things I would have ruled out as too expensive a year ago.
-That's the change that matters; line counts are a secondary signal at best.

 Where the leverage doesn't reach